Isolated vs non-isolated power converters

 The mid-voltage rail is known as the ‘intermediate bus’ and the bulk converter is often termed an ‘intermediate bus converter’ (IBC) – they are common in telecom systems where they convert the nominal 48/53 V battery voltage to 12 V, before a range of non-isolated converters produce the voltages needed for the various loads.
 As these converters are placed close to the loads that they feed, these are often called ‘point of load’ converters (PoL).

-Flex Power Modules currently offer three types of non-isolated IBC.
+Flex Power Modules currently offer several types of non-isolated IBC.
 The BMR490 series was the first and is based upon an industry standard digital quarter brick and is capable of delivering a 12 V output at power levels up to 1300 W (139 A) with efficiencies as high as 97.7%.
 For applications requiring more power, active current sharing supports multiple devices being used in parallel.

 The BMR310 is another non-isolated IBC solution, delivering 860 W continuous power and up to 1060 W peak power using a novel switched capacitor technology.
 Using capacitive energy transfer with soft-switching of the power devices enables a much smaller footprint and lower height profile, and in addition to the initial version which includes a baseplate measuring just 10.3mm tall, future versions will include an open frame design, significantly reducing the overall height of the IBC still further to as low as 6.5mm.